nu-radio/RadioPropa/README.md

 Execute the following steps in the therminal from the radiopropa repository

+        $ cd RadioPropa
         $ cd radiopropa
         $ mkdir build
         $ cd build/
         $ cmake ..
         $ make install

-Finally add the path to the "RadioPropa" directory to your PYTHONPATH.
+Finally add the path to the "RadioPropa" directory `[software_repository]/RadioPropa` to your PYTHONPATH.

 Done!
 You can now `import radiopropa` into your python scripts and use this package